Evergreen Era Film + Photo

 As you can imagine, lots of the most popular hikes are around the bigger cities, like Asheville NC.
 If you’re hoping to have a more private location, consider choosing a spot farther away from bigger cities.

-#10: Hire a Photographer/Videographer who Knows the Area
+#10: Hire a Photographer/Videographer who Knows the Blue Ridge Parkway Well

-Because I grew up in Western NC and have spent my life exploring the mountains, I’m able to help couples pick ideal locations that are specifically fitting for their celebration and give them all the best local insight.
+I grew up in Western NC and have spent my life exploring these mountains.
+I’m able to help you pick ideal locations that are specifically fitting for your needs.
+Plus, I can provide all the best local insight!
+Contact me to get started planning your dream Blue Ridge Parkway Wedding.

 Best Places To Have